 Waste Management by Federal Facilities

 - The types of waste reported by federal facilities vary by the type of operation.
+For example:

-Source Reduction at Federal Facilities:
+Source Reduction at Federal Facilities

-To find more examples of federal facilities’ source reduction activities and the barriers they face to implementing source reduction, visit TRI’s Pollution Prevention Search Tool and select industry sectors such as National Security, Correctional Institutions or Police Protection from the dropdown menu under “search criteria."
+To find more examples of federal facilities’ source reduction activities and the source reduction barriers they face, visit TRI’s P2 Search Tool and select industry sectors such as National Security, Correctional Institutions, or Police Protection from the dropdown menu under “search criteria."

-This page was published in March 2019 and uses the 2017 TRI National Analysis dataset made public in TRI Explorer in October 2018.
+This page was published in March 2023 and uses the 2021 TRI National Analysis dataset made public in TRI Explorer in October 2022.